Are recent immigrants a "ticking time bomb" for British public finances?

 The latter is particularly likely because return migration - that is, leaving the country one immigrated to and returning to one’s native country - is quite common.
 Based on older UK data, 10% of immigrants leave within a year; 40% within five years.

-Given this, it seems very likely that the ~20-30% of main applicants that are required to have a PAYE job while in the UK that do not appear to have a PAYE job are simply… not in the UK anymore.
+Given this, it seems very likely that many of ~20-30% of main applicants that are required to have a PAYE job while in the UK that do not appear to have a PAYE job are simply… not in the UK anymore.
 Thus, our conclusion that migrants are very good for public finances is unchanged.

 Let’s Talk About Dependents